What is Hepatitis C?

 Te Manawa Taki Community Hepatitis C Service is a FREE mobile service covering the five Midland Regions.

 The service uses a ‘one stop shop’ approach to reduce patient visits within the health sector.
 Clinics are held in the community, so those with hepatitis C feel comfortable attending.
 Locations may include needle exchanges and community centres.

 The Te Manawa Taki Community Hepatitis C Service provides education to communities and providers; instant FREE testing to see if you have been exposed to hepatitis C, a FibroScan, which measures liver stiffness if needed.
 You can even be treated for free via the service.

 Confidential chat on 0800 195 115

-Taranaki DHB Hepatology service
+Te Whatu Ora Taranaki Hepatology service

 This service is for people who may have advanced liver disease or cirrhosis from hepatitis.
 People with advanced liver disease from hep C can still be treated but will require long term surveillance follow up.
 Specialist liver doctors and nurses will organize regular monitoring with ultrasound imaging and blood tests.

 Gastroenterologists together with hepatology nurse support the liver care in these cases.

 This action plan was launched on World Hepatitis Day 2021 and will guide the health sector and services working in hepatitis prevention or treatment.
 It provides a framework for working towards the World Health Organization’s (WHO’s) goal to eliminate viral hepatitis by 2030.